rpsreal/No_Nonsense_ATR/README.md

 double VOL=iCustom(NULL,0,"No_Nonsense_ATR",14,1.0,14,1.5,0,0,"==========================",False,3.0,200,"==========================",false,0,14,Gold,Gold,false,Black,"==========================",false,false,false,false,false,0,DeepSkyBlue,0,Red,"==========================",0,3,2,0,0.0,"","",2,"==========================",false,0,2,0);
 ```

-### ERRORS - About Zero Divide Error:
+### ERRORS:
-There are several situations where the Zero Divide error may occur, in all of them the error is caused on purpose in order to stop the indicator operation.
 This is no reason to panic, and for most errors they can be resolved by simply changing the indicator inputs.
 In case of error, a general message will appear in the chart.
-To know more details about the error check the alers or Experts tab.
+To know more details about the error check the Experts tab.

 ![error](./Images/error_mens.png)

-* **(E01) This is not one of the 28 forex pairs and it is not possible to show the trading volume value.**
+* **(E01) This is not one of the 35 forex pairs and it is not possible to show the trading volume value.**
-The calculation of trading volume is not possible outside 28 pairs if the user chooses to use the base currency of the account in the input "ACCONT BASE CURRENCY".
+The calculation of trading volume is not possible outside 35 pairs if the user chooses to use the base currency of the account in the input "ACCONT BASE CURRENCY".
 If "COUNTER CURRENCY" is selected the error will no longer show but the value of the trading volume has not been tested, so use with caution.
 Turn off this function by changing the input "SHOW TRADING VOLUME" to "NEVER" will also solve the problem.

 * **(E02) The "symbol name" pair does not exist or is not possible to obtain the price.
 Offline graph?
 Select COUNTER CURRENCY as ACCOUNT BASE CURRENCY.**
 This error occurs when the user has selected their "ACCONT BASE CURRENCY" and there is not all the data needed to calculate the trading volume.
 To solve the problem, make sure the inputs "CURRENCY PREFIX" and "CURRENCY SUFFIX" are correct.
 If you are using a simulator then it may not be possible to obtain the necessary data to calculate the trading volume, in this case select "COUNTER CURRENCY" in the input "ACCONT BASE CURRENCY" or turn off this function by changing the input "SHOW TRADING VOLUME" to "NEVER".